 The interface may require that the consumer has a valid maritime identity.

-In many cases, the MSR is intended for use only by consumers who must have a valid maritime identity supplied by an MIR, and in those cases, there is no reason for the API not to limit its use to consumers with a maritime identity.
+In many cases, the MSR is intended for use only by consumers who must have a valid maritime identity supplied by a MIR, and in those cases, there is no reason for the API not to limit its use to consumers with a maritime identity.
 However, if the MSR desires, it may be open to receiving searches from systems without a valid maritime identity (e.g., for searches from consumer devices).
 If a valid maritime identity is not required, the results returned from a global search may be severely limited.

 If MSR requires a valid maritime identity for searches, then a reply with HTTP status code 401 to the consumer if a valid maritime identity was not present.
 Participants in global search that require a valid maritime identity for searches must not reply.